Auction Frequently Asked Questions

 What is a single-price auction?

-Treasury bills, notes, bonds, and Treasury Inflation-Protected Securities (TIPS) are sold at single-price auctions.
-In a single-price auction, all successful competitive bidders and all noncompetitive bidders are awarded securities at the price equivalent to the highest rate or yield of accepted competitive tenders.
+Treasury bills, notes, bonds, FRNs, and Treasury Inflation-Protected Securities (TIPS) are sold at single-price auctions.
+In a single-price auction, all successful competitive bidders and all noncompetitive bidders are awarded securities at the price equivalent to the highest rate, yield, or discount margin of accepted competitive tenders.